 POSTER DESIGN COMPETITION SUBMISSIONS AS WELL AS PERFORMANCE AND SESSION PROPOSALS WILL BE CONSIDERED FOR VIRTUAL OR IN-PERSON EVENTS, SO KEEP THEM COMING!
 SCROLL FOR MORE INFO.

 Urban Gateways and Teen Arts Pass are teaming up with the Chicago Department of Cultural Affairs and Special Events (DCASE) to host the 2020 Teen Arts Leadership Summit.
 The Summit celebrates the role that young people play in the Chicago arts scene.
 This program provides a chance for teens to come together to exchange ideas, share experiences, and explore creativity, all around the arts with an extra emphasis on music in celebration of the Year of Chicago Music (YOCM), in partnership with other Chicago youth-serving arts organizations.

 The first event will be a mini Virtual Teen Arts Leadership Summit on Saturday, June 27, hosted on Zoom.
 It will include a keynote speaker, a live virtual performance, and interactive workshop options.
 Check back for more information!

 Click on the following links to jump to different ways you can get involved:

 Pictured: The 2018 Teen Arts Leadership Summit.
 Photo by Alayna Kudalis.
 Browse more photos here! >>

-We’re looking for Chicago-area teens with a passion for leadership and the arts to serve on an advisory committee to help guide the development and planning of the 2020 Teen Arts Leadership Summit (TALS).
-The committee will play an instrumental role in ensuring every aspect of the Summit is teen-centered.
+We’re excited to be working with an advisory committee of Chicago-area teens who are passionate about leadership and the arts.
+The committee will help guide the development and planning of TALS 2020 and will play an instrumental role in ensuring every aspect of the Summit is teen-centered.

 TALS Teen Advisory Committee applications have now closed.
 Thank you for your interest!